-Policy: Classrooms will be organized learning environments that promote healthy development and children's skill growth, including children with disabilities.
-The environment will have appropriate schedules, lesson plans, and indoor and outdoor learning experiences that provide adequate opportunities for choice, play, exploration, and experimentation among a variety of learning, sensory, and motor experiences with age appropriate materials.
+Classrooms will be organized learning environments that promote healthy development and children's skill growth, including children with disabilities.
+The environment will have appropriate schedules, lesson plans, and indoor and outdoor learning experiences that provide adequate opportunities for choice, play, exploration, and experimentation among a variety of learning, sensory, and motor experiences with age-appropriate materials.
 For infants and toddlers, the classroom will promote relational learning and include individualized and small group activities that integrate appropriate daily routines into a flexible schedule of learning experiences.
 For preschool age children, the classroom will include teacher-directed and child-initiated activities, active and quiet learning activities, and opportunities for individual, small group, and large group learning activities.

 - 1. Classroom environments will be set up to ensure at least 35 square feet of usable space per child. - 2.
 Staff will have the classroom environment reflective of current enrollment, including enrollment changes throughout the year. - 3.
 Classroom environments will be inclusive of any children with disabilities enrolled in the classroom, as well as dual language learners. - 4.
 Classroom organization will be done in accordance with the predominant classroom curricula: - a.
-Head Start/Pre-K: Opening the World of Learning (OWL) - b.
+Head Start/Pre-K: Pre-K for ME beginning Fall 2022 - b.
 Early Head Start Center-based: Creative Curriculum for Infants, Toddlers & Twos - c.
 Early Head Start Home-Based: Partners for a Healthy Baby and Creative Curriculum - 5.
 Classrooms will use defined interest areas including, but not limited to: - a.
 Block area - b.
-Sensory table - c.
-Library

-- d.
-Math/science

-- e.
-Dramatic play

-- f.
-Art

-- g.
-Writing center

-- h.
-Table toys/manipulatives

-- i.
-Safe Place

-- 6. Classrooms shall provide enough equipment, toys, materials, consumables, furniture, and other supplies to meet the needs and facilitate the participation of enrolled children and adults in the classroom.
-Materials will be changed intentionally and periodically to support children's interests, development, and learning.

-- a.
-Classroom equipment and materials must be made from non-toxic materials
+Sensory/Discovery table - c.
+Library/Listening - d.
+Math/science - e.
+Dramatization - f.
+Art studio - g.
+Writing & Drawing - h.
+Table toys/manipulatives - i.
+Safe Place - 6.
+Classrooms shall provide enough equipment, toys, materials, consumables, furniture, and other supplies to meet the needs and facilitate the participation of enrolled children and adults in the classroom.
+Materials will be changed intentionally and periodically to support children's interests, development, and learning. - a.
+Classroom equipment and materials must be made from non-toxic materials - b.
+The fall zone under and around all indoor play equipment which would buffer a fall from a height of more than 29 inches must be covered with shock-absorbing mats or materials which extend at least 39 inches beyond the outside edge of the equipment in all directions.
+If the play structure exceeds 48 inches in height, the shock absorbing mat must be at least two inches thick. - c.

-- b.
 Staff will follow the cleaning schedule for cleaning, sanitizing and disinfecting classroom equipment, materials, and environment, see Cleaning Policy and Procedure for more information.

-- 7. Classroom materials will be purchased and chosen based on curriculum, developmental, or cultural and diversity needs, or necessary accommodations.

-- 8. Staff will use the recommendations from managers, supervisors, consultants, and/or service providers around classroom design and materials.
-This may include, but is not limited to environmental checklists, playground inspections, and center checks.
+- 7. Classroom materials will be purchased and chosen based on curriculum, developmental, or cultural and diversity needs, or necessary accommodations. - 8.
+Staff will use the recommendations from managers, supervisors, consultants, and/or service providers around classroom design and materials.
+This may include, but is not limited to environmental checklists, playground inspections, and center checks. - 9.
+Staff purses, bags, medications, and other belongings must be inaccessible to children.